ttiny/deploy/README.md

 `!yamlfiles concat|merge pattern` | Will parse all YAML files matching the `pattern` and incorporate their contents in the document.
 If `merge` is given and all files contain mappings the return value will be a merged mapping, otherwise an array of all the values.
 `!textfile file` | Will read a file as a plain text and use it as a value.
 `!if ...` | Conditional markup.
 See [bellow](#conditional-markup).
+`!deploy command project#branch` | Performs a **deploy** command on the specified project and branch.
+E.g. `!deploy sync myproject#1.0`.
+The branch can be omitted if it can be inferred from the config.
+The project and branch syntax here only supports literal project and branch name, no wildcards or repos like on the CLI.

 #### Conditional markup
 It is possible to use the `!if` custom YAML element to create different subtree based on a condition.
 The syntax is follows: